-Project Question: Is s having a baby a big commitment?
-Curriculum Drivers: Live our Values Communicate Clearly Overcome difficulties Prioritise Health Recognise Achievement Wider Curriculum Links: Horizontal - Vertical - Diagonal - Key Texts Prior Learning: Year 2: Sex and relationships education: Boys and girls / families Year 4: Sex and relationships education - Growing up and changing INFORMATION TO BE SENT OUT TO FAMILIES PRIOR TO THIS UNIT REMINDING THEM OF THE CONTENT AND THAT THEY MAY WISH TO HAVE CONVERSATIONS WITH THEIR CHILDREN BEFORE / AFTER THIS TEACHING Communicate personally: Puberty, sexual, reproduction, relations reproductive organs, intercourse, conse hip, romantic, marriage, partnership, nt, conception, pregnancy, commitment Knowledge Schema Core Knowledge Concepts and Milestones PoP Tasks To know about the changes that occur during puberty• can identify the physical, emotional and behavioural changes that occur during puberty for both males and females• understand that puberty is individual and can occur any time between 8- 17• understand that body changes at puberty are a preparation for sexual maturityChildren have learnt about puberty in Year 4 and 5 so this is a chance to recap that and to understand that puberty is also preparation for sexual maturity and the body's way of ensuring that in adulthood, a female can carry a child.Show different headings linked with puberty:- PHYSICALPHYSICALCan the children come up with some of the changes during puberty linked to these headings? to recognise their individuality and personal qualities to identify personal strengths, skills, achievements and interests and how these contribute to a sense of self-worth to identify the external genitalia and internal reproductive organs in males and females and how the process of puberty relates to human reproduction about the processes of reproduction and birth as part of the human life cycle; how babies are conceived and born (and that there are ways to prevent a baby being made); how babies need to be cared for Basic Identify changes during puberty that fit under different headings of physical, social, emotional Advanced Create a response to a worry that someone may have about puberty, explaining how you would reassure them and where they may seek help.
+Project Question: Is having a baby a big commitment?
+Curriculum Drivers: Live our Values Communicate Clearly Overcome difficulties Prioritise Health Recognise Achievement Wider Curriculum Links: Horizontal - Vertical - Key Texts Diagonal - Prior Learning: Communicate personally: Year 2: Sex and relationships education: Boys and girls / families Year 4: Sex and relationships education - Growing up and changing INFORMATION TO BE SENT OUT TO FAMILIES PRIOR TO THIS UNIT REMINDING THEM OF THE CONTENT AND THAT THEY MAY WISH TO HAVE CONVERSATIONS WITH THEIR CHILDREN BEFORE / AFTER THIS TEACHING Puberty, sexual, reproduction, relationsl reproductive organs, intercourse, conse Knowledge Schema Core Knowledge Concepts and Milestones PoP Tasks To know about the changes that occur during puberty • can identify the physical, emotional and behavioural changes that occur during puberty for both males and females • understand that puberty is individual and can occur any time between 8-17 • understand that body changes at puberty are a preparation for sexual maturity Children have learnt about puberty in Year 4 and 5 so this is a chance to recap that and to understand that puberty is also preparation for sexual maturity and the body's way of ensuring that in adulthood, a female can carry a child.
+Show different headings linked with puberty:- PHYSICAL SOCIAL EMOTIONAL BEHAVIOURAL Can the children come up with some of the changes during puberty linked to these headings? to recognise their individuality and personal qualities to identify personal strengths, skills, achievements and interests and how these contribute to a sense of self-worth to identify the external genitalia and internal reproductive organs in males and females and how the process of puberty relates to human reproduction about the processes of reproduction and birth as part of the human life cycle; how babies are conceived and born (and that there are ways to prevent a baby being made); how babies need to be cared for Basic Identify changes during puberty that fit under different headings of physical, social, emotional Advanced Create a response to a worry that someone may have about puberty, explaining how you would reassure them and where they may seek help.